NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 #### Technical Implementation - Open source license

 It is implemented in a Jupyter notebook with a back of Anaconda and Python 3.6+ version.

+We use arxiv dataset with 24700+ paper details as world data.
+We use SCOPUS journal dataset, where the authors of published paper are Indian or paper published by research center which is located in India.
+It has a detail of 1387 papers published between 2001 to 2016.

-Dataset(only arxiv data, SCOPUS dataset is not open source) and Jupyter notebook is available under MIT - open source license.
-If you want to use this code or data feel free to do it, But,  Please cite me.
+Jupyter notebook(code) and arxiv data set available for free under MIT- open source license.
+SCOPUS journal dataset is not available under open source license.

 * Link to the repository : [click here!](https://github.com/NeelShah18/scopus-analysis-for-indian-researcher)
 * Link to : [click here!](https://github.com/NeelShah18/scopus-analysis-for-indian-researcher)